Pan Cooked Steak: 5 Simple & Delicious Steps

 What you choose, cut-wise, pretty much shapes your whole steak experience, from taste to texture.
 Here’s a breakdown of what fits where:

-When I’ve got the gang over for steaks, I’ll grab a rib eye or maybe a sirloin.
-These cuts are beefy goodness personified and when done right, they smokin’ good!
-But if it’s a cozy dinner date, I lean toward the filet or a Porterhouse—just EPIC melt-in-your-mouth bites (The Kitchn).
+When I’ve got the gang over for steaks, I’ll grab a rib-eye every time or a tomahawk.
+These cuts are beefy goodness personified, and when done right, they are smokin’ good!
+But if it’s a cozy dinner date, I lean toward the filet or a Porterhouse, to make EPIC lil’ melt-in-your-mouth bites (The Kitchn).

 Seasoning Techniques

 If this is for a date night please make your you have checked out the Men’s Style tips we provide for all of you Snazzy guys!
-If it’s more smart casual I got you covered here Dressing Snazzy: Landing Smart Casual Looks for Men!
+If it’s more smart casual, I’ve got you covered here.
+Dressing Snazzy: Landing Smart Casual Looks for Men!

 Essential Tools for Pan-Seared Steak

-- Thermometer: The easiest way to check doneness, but if you don’t have one, use the finger test:
+- Thermometer: The easiest way to not fuck this up.
+But if you don’t have one, I’ll teach you the finger trick.

-Don’t go packing that pan like it’s a clown car at the fair.
+Don’t go packing that pan like it’s a clown car.
 If you need to cook more than one steak, space them out or go one at a time.
-Too many in there and they’ll steam each other like a sauna session, instead of searing (The Splendid Table).
+Too many in there and they’ll steam each other instead of searing.
+(The Splendid Table).

 No-Tech Doneness Check: The Finger Test